|Scientific Name||Amaranthus hybridus L.|

 Weedy meadows, cropland, fallow fields, farm lots, vegetable gardens, gravelly areas along railroads, and waste areas.
 Highly disturbed and degraded habitats are preferred.

 Loamy soil with high nitrogen content.
-It is adaptable and can be found in gravelly soil, clay-loam, and moist to dry areas.
+The species is adaptable and can be found in gravelly soil, clay-loam, and moist to dry areas.

 Additional Crop Information